CM4all/pond/doc/index.rst

 The database section can specify how much memory is allocated in total (in bytes; the suffixes `k`, `M`, `G` are supported).
 Internally, the database implements a circular buffer which evicts the oldest items if there is no more room for another item.
+If ``max_age`` is specified, then records older than this will be evicted even if there is still room in the buffer.

 The listener setting :envvar:`zeroconf_service` registers the listener as Zeroconf service in the local Avahi daemon (requires installing the